mkuthan/mkuthan.github.io/_posts/2014-05-27-the-twelve-factor-app-part2.md

 Using processes instead of threads is controversial in JVM world.
 But I agree that you can not scale out using threads only.
-What is also interesting, you should never daemonize process or write PID file.
+What's also interesting, you should never daemonize process or write PID file.
 Just align to the system process management tools like upstart.

 ## 9. Disposability